 - 2009 Mike Clift – IPPS Visit to Australia

 - 2010 Ray Broughton – Gardens of the South of England

 - 2011 Joanne Everson – Kew trip to New Zealand

 - 2012 Neil Miller – Hever Castle

-In 2013 the SHF went over to a joint AGM and Quiz instead of two talks, which has brought more teams competing in the Quiz.
-The winning team used to compete against the Hampshire Federation and perhaps this could be revived.
+In 2013, the SHF went over to a joint AGM and Quiz instead of two talks, which has brought more teams competing in the Quiz.
+The winning team used to compete against the Hampshire Federation and perhaps this could be revived in the future.

 - 2008 Wisley Visit – Fuchsia Triphylla trials.